Stephen Devereux: Career

 The next year brought uprisings in Wales, and increasing unrest among England's barons at the poor rule of King John.
-Marshal seized this opportunity to make a gesture of support for the king, prompting the release of the earl's men and restoration of Stephen Devereux's estates.
-As John's popularity plummeted, Marshal and his knights bolstered the king's forces helping to stabilize the situation.
-Stephen is rewarded with the pardon of 4 marks of scutage by King John in 1211, and two fees held of the Bishops of Worcester and Winchester in 1214.
+Marshal seized this opportunity to make a gesture of support for the king, prompting the release of his men and restoration of Stephen Devereux's estates.
+As John's popularity plummeted, Marshal and his knights bolstered the king's forces, helping to stabilize the situation.
+Stephen was rewarded with 4 marks of scutage by King John in 1211, and two fees held of the Bishops of Worcester and Winchester in 1214.
 Walter de Lacy released ½ knight's fee in the manor of Haymonds Frome (Frome Halmond) to Stephen d’Ebroicis.

 Stephen Devereux participated in the King's expedition to Poitou in France during the first part of 1214, and is present for the conquest of Anjou and the final withdrawal following the Battle of Bouvines.
-King John was forced to offer tax concessions to induce participation, but many leading barons still were not involved directly choosing to send proxies instead.
+King John was forced to offer tax concessions to induce participation, but many leading barons refused to become involved directly, choosing to send proxies instead.
 It is probable that Stephen served in this role for the Marshal.
 His reward included instructions to the royal forester, Hugh de Neville, to measure 40 acres at his manor of Crowle in the royal forest of Feckenham for assarting (clearance for agriculture) in accord with the license the King had granted Stephen.
 The Pipe Roll of Michaelmas 1214 recorded Stephen Devereux as owing 6 dogs for obtaining an order from the king.
 On 2 August 1222 a writ was sent to the sheriff of Worcestershire involving Crowle.
 The order showed that Crowle had been given to the Prior of Wormsley by Stephen, but his original grant was being called into question.
-In 1224 Stephen's position was strong enough to point out to the government that the 40 acres of assart granted him at Crowle were to be placed outside the regard, and they were for the three years.
+In 1224, Stephen's position was strong enough to point out to the government that the 40 acres of assart granted him at Crowle were to be placed outside the regard, and they were for the three years.